-When your car is stolen or gets damaged in an accident, the repair or recovery cost is only part of the story.
-Going without your car while it’s being repaired can be a significant hardship.
+When your car is stolen or gets damaged in an accident, repair or recovery cost is only part of the story.
 Without another vehicle available, your only recourse might be to rent one.
-The good news is that you might be able to buy insurance that will pay some of the cost of a rental; in fact, your policy might already include it.
+The good news is that you could buy rental car coverage to pay some of the cost; in fact, your policy might already include it.

-If you have purchased Collision coverage on your car and that car is damaged in a collision, the additional rental car coverage will pay for “temporary rental car expenses.”
 The same applies if you have purchased Comprehensive coverage along with rental car benefit.
-If the car is damaged by something other than a collision, the policy will cover these expenses.
-The policy pays up to the limit per day of rental car coverage you purchase, options typically include $30, $40, or $50 per day, up to a maximum of dollar amount, normally 30 days times your daily limit.
-This coverage may also apply to a vehicle to which you do not ordinarily have access, such as a friend’s car or a rented pickup truck.
+The policy pays up to the limit per day of rental car coverage you purchase.
+Options typically include $30, $40, or $50 per day, up to a maximum dollar amount.
+This coverage may also apply to a vehicle such as a friend’s car or a rented pickup truck.

 Time limitations apply.
 The insurance stops paying at the end of the period of time reasonably required to repair or replace the vehicle.